alistra/data-structure-inferrer/README.md

 # About the project
-This project is meant to be a compiler feature that analyzes your code and chooses the best data structure depending on your source code.
-It analyzes the functions used on a data structure and chooses a type of structure that minimizes the time complexity.
-For now it works as a standalone code analyzer that prints the most appropriate structure.
+This project is meant to be a compiler feature/wrapper that analyzes your code and chooses the best data structure depending on your source code.
+It analyzes the functions used on a wildcard data structure and chooses the type of structure that minimizes the time complexity.
+It will support C language and hopefully some other languages too.

+# Usage

+	alistra@bialobrewy data-structure-inferrer % ./dsinf -h
+	dsinf
+	  -o file    --output=file    Output file
+	  -s string  --string=string  Input string
+	  -r         --recommend      Give recommendations about the data structure in the supplied code (default) -a         --advice         Give advice about the data structure in the supplied code -c         --compile        Compile the code with recommended structure linked -i         --inline         Inline the code implementing the recommended structure in the supplied code -v         --verbose        Enable verbose messages
+	  -h         --help           Show help

+# For now

+For now it works as a standalone code analyzer for a toy language that prints the most appropriate structure.

-# Examples
+## Examples

 You can run tests by running runIlTests from the Tests.hs file.
 These tests (Il/tests subdirectory) are source code in a simple imperative language.
 The analyzer infers the best data structure for operations used in the test program.